 I was hoping to go on trips to different galleries and exhibitions around the UK and possibly even to other countries.
-Hearing past art student experiences definitely had me excited and expecting the same opportunities, but due to us being in the early days of the pandemic and being in lockdown I knew a lot of the things wouldn’t be possible.
-Though still being optimistic, I hoped to meet lots of new people and make new friends.
+Hearing past art student experiences definitely had me excited and expecting the same opportunities, due to us being in the early days of the pandemic and being in lockdown I knew a lot of the things wouldn’t be possible initially, but still being optimistic, I hoped to meet lots of new people and make new friends.

 How did you find the first few months of university?

 During the initial months, I had the flexibility to attend my teaching sessions in person 1-2 times a week, depending on the week's schedule.
 This was an exciting experience as I stepped into a completely new environment, surrounded by unfamiliar faces.
 However, I quickly found comfort among my peers and lecturers who made me feel at ease.
 It was wonderful to meet and connect with other students in my group/course, and I thoroughly enjoyed the opportunity to bond with them.
 Additionally, I had access to various workshops, including print and plaster, which exceeded my expectations.

 What has been the most fun/interesting project you have worked on?

 It’s difficult picking one as I really enjoyed the main projects we did in both Semester 1 and 2, but I’d have to say the one from Semester 2.
 It was an establishing practice project so we had to start creating and finding out who we are as artists and what type of art we want to create.
 It was great to have full control over my work and have supporting lecturers and friends.
 Seeing other students' practice develop was really interesting in itself too, just witnessing individuality in their work and the different types of processes was inspiring and created many conversations.

 What is the community like in your school?